jakefriedman519/WeatherView/README.md

 ## Key Features

+* Real time temperature, wind, and cloud cover information
+* Daily maximum and minimum tempature statistics
+* Sunrise and sunset times
-*
+* Daily precipitation information
-* Sync Scrolling
-  - While you type, LivePreview will automatically scroll to the current location you're editing.
-* GitHub Flavored Markdown
-* Syntax highlighting

 ## How To Use